ekral/Utb.PizzaKiosk/README.md

 2. Initialing a new session:
    - The **customer** wants to specify the order fulfillment options and begin the new personalized kiosk session.

-**Context: Pizza selection and configuration:**
+**Context: Pizza selection:**

 1. Selecting a Pizza:
    - The **customer** wants to navigate through the menu easily to select their desired options.
    - The **customer** wants to have the same menu during the kiosk session.
    - The **customer** wants to select the desired pizza from the pizza menu.
+2. Pizza configuration
-   - After Selecting a pizza the **customer** wants to configure selected pizza’s configuration.
+   - After selecting a pizza the **customer** wants to configure selected pizza’s configuration.
-   -

 **Context: Cart Interaction:**

+1. Adding Pizzas to Cart:
-- Then the **costumer** wants to add pizzas and their configurations to the cart.
+- After configuring pizza’s configuration, the **costumer** wants to add pizzas and their configurations to the cart.
+2. Removing Pizzas from Cart
-- Or the **costumer** wants to delete pizzas and their configuration from the cart.
+- Alternatively, if the costumer decides, they want to delete all pizzas and their configuration from the cart.

-- The **customer** wants to delete pizza and its pizza’s configurations in the cart.
+**Context: Order**

+1. Placing an Order:
 - The **customer** wants to order pizza and its pizza’s configurations in the cart.

-**Context: Order Review**
+2. Reviewing Order and Cost:

-- The **customer** wants to see the total order cost and receive a summary before placing the order.
+- After placing the order, the **customer** wants to see the total order cost and receive a summary before placing the final order.
+3. Confirming Order:
+- After reviewing the order and its cost, the **customer** wants to confirm the order.

 The operator